raystack/stencil/README.md

 ## Usage

 Stencil has three major components.
-Server, CLI and clinets.
+Server, CLI and clients.
 Stencil server and CLI are bundled in a single binary.
-Stencil clients allows application to interact with stencil server to fetch schemas for serialization and deseralization of data.

 ### Server